kbenoit/kbenoit-jekyll-site/_posts/2009-08-28-cmp-error-dataset-page-now-up.md

 The simplest method is to download both the error dataset and the replication code (in R), including the datasets from Adams et al (2006) and from Hix et al (2006), as a zipped archive: [BLM\_2009\_replication.zip](/assets/files/BLM_2009_replication.zip).

-Full instructions as well as links to all of the files are available from this page: <http://www.kenbenoit.net/?page_id=461>.
+Full instructions as well as links to all of the files are available from [this page](/cmp-random-error/).
 Note that in the published article, the web page is listed as <http://www.politics.tcd.ie/cmp/>.
 This link works but simply redirects your browser to the page on this site.